 Listed below are two examples of identification scenarios that frequently occur at the license examination sites.
 Please review this information to see if either of these examples apply to you.

-An applicant is recently married and does not have identification that shows the new married name: the applicant is required to re-schedule the examination, at least two days before the scheduled examination, for a date that allows time for the examinee to have the married name on the proper identification.
+A candidate is recently married and does not have identification that shows the new married name: the candidate is required to re-schedule the examination, at least two days before the scheduled examination, for a date that allows time for the examinee to have the married name on the proper identification.

 What should I do if I have questionable identification?

 If the identification you have is not listed above or you question whether you have proper identification, please fax the identification items to the following fax number and label the fax with the following information: